Please note: I may earn commissions from qualifying purchases if you shop through links on this page. More info.

 “Perennial” and “Annual” is dependent upon your gardening zone

-Another interesting thing about annual plants is that a plant may be considered an annual plant where I live, while considered a perennial where you live.
+Another interesting thing about annual plants is that a plant may be grown as an annual plant where I live, while considered a perennial where you live.
 Again, it goes back to gardening zones.
+The correct term for this is “tender perennial” but it basically means that the plant will not survive the cold temperatures in a particular climate.

 What are Biennial Plants?